-New Jersey Home Improvement Contractor Compliance Bond Guide
+New Jersey Home Improvement Contractor Bond Guide

 In New Jersey, if you want to apply for a new license or maintain an existing home improvement or home elevation contractor license, you must purchase surety bond and insurance coverage to meet state requirements.